pujan9988/CS50-AI/README.md

 Welcome to the **News Recommendation System** project taught during **Week 5, Day 1 of CS50x AI** with **CS50x Nepal**.

-In this hands-on session, Practical applications of AI is taught and implemented a simple content-based **Recommendation System** using fundamental Natural Language Processing (NLP) techniques.
+In this hands-on session, students learned about practical applications of AI and implemented a simple content-based **Recommendation System** using fundamental Natural Language Processing (NLP) techniques.

 👉 [Visit CS50x Nepal](https://cs50xnepal.ioepc.edu.np/)